Sizwe780/azora-os/azora-forge/README.md

 # Azora Forge - P2P Marketplace Service

-Azora Forge is the P2P marketplace component of the Azora OS, enabling users to exchange digital goods and services using AZR tokens.
+Azora Forge is the P2P marketplace component of the Azora ES, enabling users to exchange digital goods and services using AZR tokens.
 This service implements the "Tuckshop Protocol" for permissionless value exchange between neurons (users) in the ecosystem.

 ## Features